 Peter is the Manager Corporate Services and assumed the role in July 2015 following his previous appointment as Procurement Manager in 2013.
-He is responsible for managing Procurement, IT, Legal, Facilities, Risk, FOI, OH&S, and contract management activities of the Authority.
+He is responsible for managing Procurement, IT, Legal, Facilities, Risk, Freedom of Information, OH&S, and contract management activities of the Authority.